wesselvanree/smooth-scrolling/README.md

 # smooth-scrolling
 Smooth scrolling for webpages with javascript.

-Make sure to define at how many pixels your navigation flips on line 8 and the height of your different navigations
+Make sure to define at how many pixels your navigation flips on line 8 and the height of your different navigations.
 ```javascript
 const breakPoint = 798;
 const desktopNavHeight = 69;
 const mobileNavHeight = 49;
 ```

-You can change the timing function on line 49, default is ease-out-cubic
+You can change the timing function on line 49, default is ease-out-cubic.
 ```javascript
 function easeOutCubic(t, b, c, d) {
     t /= d;